schibsted/dbfs-spark-cache/README.md

 Caching occurs only if BOTH conditions are met (or the threshold is None).

 ## New: Hybrid Spark/DBFS Caching and Backup

 Because spark cache is faster than dbfs cache when used with clusers with enough memory or disk space (and fast SSD disks are use as well), we can use it for fast iterative work, and only persist to dbfs when needed, ie when shutting down the cluster.

 - **Backup of Spark-cached DataFrames**: Use `backup_spark_cached_to_dbfs(spark)` to persist all Spark-cached DataFrames to DBFS before cluster termination.
-- **Configurable caching mode**: The new `PREFER_SPARK_CACHE` config (default: True) controls whether Spark in-memory cache is preferred on classic clusters.
+- **Configurable caching mode**: The config `PREFER_SPARK_CACHE` (default: True) controls whether Spark in-memory cache is preferred on classic clusters.
 On serverless clusters, DBFS caching is always used.
 - **Automatic registry of Spark-cached DataFrames**: DataFrames cached via `.cacheToDbfs()` in Spark-cache mode are tracked and can be listed or backed up.
 - **Full test coverage**: All new logic is covered by unit and integration tests.